NRCan/CanFlood/README.md

 Happy flood risk modelling!

+## Documentation
+See the latest users manual in the [manuals folder](https://github.com/NRCan/CanFlood/tree/master/manual)

 ## Installation Instructions

 1) Ensure QGIS 3.16.4 LTR is installed and working on your system ([Qgis all releases download page](https://qgis.org/downloads/)).
 Ensure the 'processing' plugin is installed and enabled in QGIS.